Nargisson/Nargisson/README.md

 - 👀 I’m interested in VR/AR Dev
 - 🌱 I’m currently learning Unity 3D
 - 💞️ I’m looking to collaborate on nothing yet, still learning
-- 📫 How to reach me: Use my email
+- 📫 How to reach me: Use my email, or don't, it is up to you

 <!---
 Nargisson/Nargisson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.